LagoLunatic/ww_model_helpers/README.md

 Extract the contents of the SuperBMD zip and put them in a folder named `SuperBMD` inside the WW Model Helpers folder - in other words, the SuperBMD folder must be next to unpack_models.exe and pack_models.exe.
 You should also install the .NET Framework 4.6.1 if you don't already have it installed, as it is required for SuperBMD to run: https://www.microsoft.com/en-us/download/details.aspx?id=49981

+You will also need a 3D modeling program.
+I recommend Blender because it's free and is known to work for modifying Wind Waker models: https://www.blender.org/
+Note that you must use at least version 2.79.
+Blender 2.78 and earlier screw up the model's skeleton when importing or exporting the .dae file.
+Also be aware that **YOU MUST SELECT SPECIFIC MODEL IMPORT AND EXPORT SETTINGS IF USING BLENDER 2.8 OR HIGHER!** The import settings are mentioned in [Step 4](#step-4-open-the-model), and the export settings are mentioned in [Step 6](#step-6-convert-the-model-back-to-wind-wakers-format). **IF YOU IGNORE THIS WARNING AND USE THE DEFAULT SETTINGS, THE MODEL WILL APPEAR CORRUPTED INGAME, DESPITE LOOKING FINE IN BLENDER!** You must change these settings every time you import or export.
+(This does not apply to Blender 2.79.)

 It's also recommended that you download J3D Model Viewer: https://github.com/LagoLunatic/J3D-Model-Viewer/releases/latest
 This program allows you to view models in Wind Waker's model formats (BMD and BDL) the way they would actually appear in game.
 It can even load and preview animations.
 This makes it much faster to preview changes you make to a model than it would be to load up Wind Waker itself with the changed model.

-You will also need a 3D modeling program.
-I recommend Blender because it's free and is known to work for modifying Wind Waker models: https://www.blender.org/
-Note that you must use at least version 2.79.
-Blender 2.78 and earlier screw up the model's skeleton when importing or exporting the .dae file.
-Blender 2.8 and higher work, though the steps you have to do are slightly different from 2.79.

 ## Tutorial